FREE shipping $50+ at TackleDirect

 Engine Overheating:

 If your boat's engine has recently overheated, it may have triggered an automatic safety shut-off feature that prevents it from starting until it cools down.
 Check the engine temperature gauge and allow sufficient time for the engine to cool before attempting to start it again.
-Address any underlying causes of overheating, such as a malfunctioning water , low coolant levels, or a blocked cooling system.
+Address any underlying causes of overheating, such as a malfunctioning water pump, low coolant levels, or a blocked cooling system.

 Wrapping Up

 When your boat refuses to start while you're out on the water, it can be a frustrating experience.
 However, armed with some basic troubleshooting knowledge, you can efficiently identify and resolve the most common issues.
 Remember to check the fuel supply, battery, ignition system, fuel filter and lines, propeller and gearshift, and engine temperature.
 By going through these essential checks, you increase your chances of quickly resolving the problem and getting back to enjoying your time on the water.
-In case the issue persists or is beyond your expertise, it's advisable to contact a professional boat mechanic for assistance.

 Salt Action Editorial Team